nodepa/seedlingo/docs/architecture/architecture.md

 # Architecture

-Seedling is built using the [VueJS](https://vuejs.org) web framework to build a client-side single page application (SPA) with progressive web app (PWA) functionality.
+Seedlingo is built using the [VueJS](https://vuejs.org) web framework to build a client-side single page application (SPA) with progressive web app (PWA) functionality.
-The web app is then wrapped using [Ionic Framework](https://ionicframework.com) to create a native Android app presenting Seedling fully offline in a WebView.
+The web app is then wrapped using [Ionic Framework](https://ionicframework.com) to create a native Android app presenting Seedlingo fully offline in a WebView.

-The main code entrypoint for Seedling is src/main.ts.
+The main code entrypoint for Seedlingo is src/main.ts.

 ## src/main.ts